-- 151. Declines in capital ratios have different explanations.
-Here are the four most common: - a rapid increase in risk-weighted assets; - a reduction in the absolute amount of capital, which is generally determined by the redemption of low-quality capital instruments, eg redemption of subordinated loans; - overall losses in bank operations; and - adverse exchange rate movements, where there is a currency mismatch between risk-weighted assets and regulatory capital.

-152. Improving the capital position addresses the symptom.
+- 146. Declines in capital ratios have different explanations.
+Here are the four most common: - a rapid increase in risk-weighted assets; - a reduction in the absolute amount of capital, which is generally determined by the redemption of low-quality capital instruments, eg redemption of subordinated loans; - overall losses in bank operations; and - adverse exchange rate movements, where there is a currency mismatch between risk-weighted assets and regulatory capital. - 147.
+Improving the capital position addresses the symptom.
 To determine whether other measures are needed, the supervisor should also seek to understand in each instance why the capital ratio fell.
-In the first explanation listed above, the supervisor must assess whether the bank has the financial strength and the managerial and organisational capacity to handle the new risks.

-153. In the second explanation, the supervisor should determine whether the reduction of capital was voluntary, and evaluate the need to increase the amount of high-quality capital.
+In the first explanation listed above, the supervisor must assess whether the bank has the financial strength and the managerial and organisational capacity to handle the new risks. - 148.
+In the second explanation, the supervisor should determine whether the reduction of capital was voluntary, and evaluate the need to increase the amount of high-quality capital.
 In the third explanation, the underlying causes of the losses must be identified.
 A temporary loss, eg one emanating from unexpected market developments, calls for a different treatment than do chronic losses.
-In the fourth case, the supervisor should assess the bank's management of its foreign exchange exposure.39
+In the fourth case, the supervisor should assess the bank's management of its foreign exchange exposure.
+32 - 149.
+A drop in the bank's capital adequacy ratios below, or close to, the supervisory and/or statutory minimum should trigger formal action by the supervisor against the bank to restore the ratio. - 150.
+The supervisor's main consideration is whether, and how soon, the bank can restore the level and quality of its capital to an acceptable level.
+The bank should therefore be required to provide the

-39 If a bank's regulatory capital is denominated wholly in domestic currency and it has foreign currency assets, the capital adequacy ratio will change with movements in the external value of the domestic currency.
-As a prudential requirement, and as part of its foreign exchange risk management, a bank is expected to broadly match its foreign currency assets with its
+If a bank's regulatory capital is denominated wholly in domestic currency and it has foreign currency assets, the capital adequacy ratio will change with movements in the external value of the domestic currency.
+As a prudential requirement, and as part of its foreign exchange risk management, a bank is expected to broadly match its foreign currency assets with its foreign currency liabilities to protect the value of its capital from currency movements.
+With a matched position, the capital adequacy ratio will fall when the domestic currency depreciates.
+Banks should take this risk into account, but clearly, the currency depreciation could be so severe that the capital adequacy ratio could fall below the statutory minimum even at prudent banks.